Performance Areas in Music

 Directed by Dr. Gayle Walker

-Concert Choir, an SATB choir of 40 singers, is Otterbein’s most select vocal ensemble.
-The choir tours annually and regularly performs on off-campus concert series.
-In recent years, the choir has toured Ireland, Chicago, New Orleans, Philadelphia, and China.
+Concert Choir, an SATB choir, is Otterbein’s most select vocal ensemble.
+In addition to on-campus concerts, the choir regularly performs on off-campus concert series, and also performs on tour every spring break.
+In recent years, the choir has toured Germany, New Orleans, Washington D.C., Ireland, and Savannah.
 The ensemble has been honored with numerous invitations to perform at professional conferences of the American Choral Directors Association and the Ohio Music Education Association.

 Directed by Dr. Dennis Davenport

-The Otterbein Singers is an SATB choir of approximately 30 BFA Musical Theatre and BFA Acting majors.
+The Otterbein Singers is an SATB choir of BFA Musical Theatre and BFA Acting majors.
 Repertoire includes classical choral music as well as choral works drawn from operetta and musical theatre repertory.
-Otterbein Singers performs concerts in the fall and winter quarters, and rehearses three times per week.
+Otterbein Singers performs on campus each semester and rehearses three times per week.

-Opus One specializes in a variety of lighter music styles, from pop a cappella repertoire to jazz.
-Consisting of 10 vocalists, the select ensemble performs concerts on campus, as well as off-campus for community organizations and public schools.
-Opus One often performs with Otterbein’s instrumental pop and jazz ensembles.
+Opus One is a chamber vocal ensemble specializing in a variety of lighter music styles, from pop a cappella repertoire to jazz.
+Opus One performs for numerous special occasions on campus, as well as community events off campus.

 American Choral Directors Association